adas2/algo-practice/README.md

 	Assume the initial sea level is 0; HINT: DP approach
 25. Given an array of integers ,find a triplet i,j,k such that sum(arr[0..i-1])==sum(arr[i+1..j-1])==sum(arr[j+1...k-1])==sum(arr[k+1...end])
 	Q: can you do better than O(n^3)
-26. Given a running stream of bits find the occurence of a given short integer.
-Note the the incoming stream is endless and everytime the short value is encountered a flag is raised.
+26. Given a running stream of bits find the occurrence of a given short integer.
+Note the the incoming stream is endless and every time the short value is encountered a flag is raised.
 How to efficiently represent the data structs for doing this operation?
-27. Big number addtion: Given two big numbers inputed as strings find the sum of the numbers and output it as a string of another big number
+27.
 28. Circular Queue implementation [queue which wraps around with the last element]
 29. From an input stream read a short byte and raise a flag when it is of value k (eg. k=0xab)
-	//try doing in single passa
+	//try doing in single pass
 30. Pizza Order: In a pizza shop customers order pizzas and based on the pizza then order it takes a certain amount of time.
 The pizza cook can only cook one pizza at a time; if the customers are served on a first come first serve basis the waiting time can be significant;
-	Given a times at which the orders come to the pizza shop and the time it takes to make each such order, how can you minimize the avergae waiting time for each order.
+	Given a times at which the orders come to the pizza shop and the time it takes to make each such order, how can you minimize the average waiting time for each order.
 Waiting time for each order = (finish time)-(start time for that order);
 	E.g. start_time = {1,2,3} cook_time = {2,9,6}; if the pizzas are cooked in order total wait time = (3-1)+(12-2)+(18-3)= 27
 	However; if the pizzas are cooked in the order 1,3,2 then the wait time = (3-1)+(9-3)+(18-2)=24; hence avg waiting time is less in second case